ric-bianchi/katyhuff.github.com/research/index.md

 My main research activities are in the fields of
 Data Analysis/Data Science, Data Visualization, Development of Scientific Software.

+On my [Publications](publications.html) page you can find my scientific papers and publication.

 In the last 11 years I have worked on very different topics, which let me acquire a broad knowledge of the needs and the possible issues involved in the design and running a scientific experiment.